 Actual results and developments are likely to differ, and may differ materially, from those expressed or implied by the forward-looking statements contained in this Annual Information Form.
-Such statements are based on a number of assumptions which may prove to be incorrect. including, but not limited to, assumptions about:
+Such statements are based on a number of assumptions which may prove to be incorrect, including, but not limited to, assumptions about:

-- general business and economic conditions; - interest rates: - changes in commodity and power prices; - acts of foreign governments and the outcome of legal proceedings; - the supply and demand for, deliveries of, and the level and volatility of prices of copper, coal and zinc and our other metals and minerals as well as oil, natural gas and petroleum products; - the timing of the receipt of permits and other regulatory and governmental approvals for our development projects and other operations; - our costs of production and our production and productivity levels, as well as those of our competitors; - our ability to secure adequate transportation for our products; - changes in credit market conditions and conditions in financial markets generally; - the availability of funding to refinance our borrowings as they become due or to finance our development projects on reasonable terms; - our ability to procure equipment and operating supplies in sufficient quantities and on a timely basis; - our ability to attract and retain skilled staff;

-- the impact of changes in Canadian-US dollar and other foreign exchange rates on our costs and results; - engineering and construction timetables and capital costs for our development and expansion projects; - costs of closure of various operations; - market competition; - the accuracy of our reserve estimates (including, with respect to size, grade and recoverability) and the geological, operational and price assumptions on which these are based: - premiums realized over London Metal Exchange cash and other benchmark prices; - tax benefits and tax rates; - the outcome of our coal price and volume negotiations with customers; - the outcome of our copper, zinc and lead concentrate treatment and refining charge negotiations with customers; - the resolution of environmental and other proceedings or disputes; - our ability to obtain, comply with and timely renew environmental permits; and - our ongoing relations with our employees and with our business partners and joint venturers.
+- general business and economic conditions; - interest rates:

+- changes in commodity and power prices; - acts of foreign governments and the outcome of legal proceedings; - the supply and demand for, deliveries of, and the level and volatility of prices of copper, coal and zinc and our other metals and minerals as well as oil, natural gas and petroleum products; - the timing of the receipt of permits and other regulatory and governmental approvals for our development projects and other operations; - our costs of production and our production and productivity levels, as well as those of our competitors; - our ability to secure adequate transportation for our products; - changes in credit market conditions and conditions in financial markets generally; - the availability of funding to refinance our borrowings as they become due or to finance our development projects on reasonable terms; - our ability to procure equipment and operating supplies in sufficient quantities and on a timely basis; - the availability of qualified employees and contractors for our operations, including our new developments - our ability to attract and retain skilled staff; - the satisfactory negotiation of collective agreements with unionized employees; - the impact of changes in Canadian-US dollar and other foreign exchange rates on our costs and results; - engineering and construction timetables and capital costs for our development and expansion projects; - costs of closure of various operations; - market competition; - the accuracy of our reserve estimates (including, with respect to size, grade and recoverability) and the geological, operational and price assumptions on which these are based; - premiums realized over London Metal Exchange cash and other benchmark prices; - tax benefits and tax rates; - the outcome of our coal price and volume negotiations with customers; - the outcome of our copper, zinc and lead concentrate treatment and refining charge negotiations with customers; - the resolution of environmental and other proceedings or disputes; - the future supply of low cost power to the Trail smelting and refining complex;

+- our ability to obtain, comply with and renew permits in a timely manner; and - our ongoing relations with our employees and with our business partners and joint venturers.